ghjensen/hsscommons/plugins/authentication/shibboleth/readme.md

 Finally, you will need to configure how and where the software looks for metadata about identity providers.
 This is just a list of providers you can support, including some helpful annotations like where the service URLs and what public key to use when communicating with it.

-Metadata provider: CAF

-If your plans include membership in the CAF, this is the incantation, below the Sessions tag and at the same scope:
+If your plans include membership in CAF, please add the following lines below the Sessions tag and at the same scope:

 	<MetadataProvider type="XML" uri="http://caf-shib2ops.ca/CoreServices/caf_metadata_signed_sha256.xml" backingFilePath="CAF-metadata.xml" reloadInterval="3600">
             <MetadataFilter type="Signature" certificate="caf_metadata_verify.crt"/>